plausible/docs/docs/your-plausible-experience.md

 ## You can proxy our script

-If you're concerned about adblockers and their impact on the accuracy of your stats, we offer a way to proxy our script.
+If you'd like to serve the script as a first-party connection from your domain name, we offer a way to proxy our script.
 See [full details here](/proxy/introduction.md).

 Now you're ready to start exploring your [fast loading, ethical and actionable Plausible Analytics dashboard](https://plausible.io/sites).